EzDzzIt/vsaarch64/README.md

 -"var buffer" variable for text spacing increased in battle objs. <br />

--Added some additional palettes from SE Discord; the additional ones are pushed into the main palette array in the menu alarm script that runs after initial menu creation.
-(Thanks Discord User @skirlez)  <br />
+-Added some additional palettes from SE Discord; the additional ones are pushed into the main palette array in the menu alarm script that runs after initial menu creation. <br />

--Removed some existing logging for clarity in debugging (Pausing allowed, Player Path were taking up 80% of the log file)
+-Removed some existing logging for clarity in debugging (Pausing allowed, Player Path were taking up 80% of the log file). <br />

--Added additional collision object code to ensure enemies spawn facing the correct direction.
+-Added additional collision object code to ensure enemies spawn facing the correct direction. <br />

+-Additional forced saving to fix ceretain key lategame events. <br />

 ## *ToDo*